 - A. SUBJECT.
 Hours of Work. - B. PURPOSE.
 To establish a policy setting uniform hours of work for employees. - C. POLICY.
 To establish a uniform policy regarding work hours for employees.
 The standardization of working hours is necessary to provide: - 1.
 Continuity in access by and service to the citizenry and other stakeholders. - 2.
 Facilitation of teamwork. - 3.
-Facilitation of supervisory assistance. - D. PROCEDURE. - 1.
-The normal working hours for employees are eight (8) hours, from 8:00 a.m. to 5:00 p.m. but may vary by departmental and stakeholder needs.
+Facilitation of supervisory assistance.

+- 1. The normal working hours for employees are eight (8) hours, from 8:00 a.m. to 5:00 p.m. but may vary by departmental and stakeholder needs.
 Employees are expected to be at their work location and ready to begin work at the beginning of their work schedule. - 2.
-Each employee is entitled to a one (1) hour unpaid lunch period.
+Each employee is entitled to a one (1) hour unpaid lunch period, except for those working a 7:00am to 3:30 or 5:30pm workday, which will be 30 minutes.
 Employees are expected to be at their work location and ready to begin work at the conclusion of their lunch period.
 The lunch period will be scheduled to allow for continuous staffing of all departments with at least one (1) person. - 3.
 Employees shall receive a rest period of not more than twenty (20) minutes, on the City's time, for each four (4) hour work period.
 Rest periods shall be scheduled as near as possible to the midpoint of each four (4) hour work period.
-No employee shall be required to work more than three consecutive (3) hours without a rest period. - 4.
+No employee shall be required to work more than three consecutive (3) hours without a rest period.
+If rest periods are not taken during normal work hours, the employee is not entitled to leave early at the end of the day. - 4.
 Occasions may arise when the service to stakeholders can be improved through the adjustment of an employee's work hours.
 The Department Head shall obtain approval of the City Manager for the adjustment in work hours. - 5.
 Individual requests for adjustment of working hours for personal reasons may be granted by the City Manager. - 6.
-Lateness is defined as arriving at work fifteen (15) minutes or more after the start of your shift. - 7.
-Advance notice of anticipated lateness will be deemed excused if supervisor is notified at least forty-eight (48) hours prior to the start of a shift; notice of unavoidable tardiness is expected as soon as known and will be deemed unexcused if the supervisor is contacted after the start of the employee's shift.
-The time missed for an unexcused lateness will not be paid.
-Excused lateness time must be made up during the work period in which it occurs.
+Lateness is defined as arriving at work five (5) minutes or more after the start of your shift.